TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorskunotavaialable.md

 We have identified that your Create New VM restore operation failed because the VM size selected is not available.
 <!--/issueDescription-->

-## **Recommended Step**
+## **Recommended Steps**

-To resolve this issue, use [Restore Disks](https://aka.ms/VMrestore-restore-disk) option to restore.
-Use the restored disks to create a VM with a different size using PowerShell cmdlets.
+* Use the [Restore Disks](https://aka.ms/VMrestore-restore-disk) option to restore
+* After that, use the restored disks to create a VM with a different size using PowerShell cmdlets